dmiedema/best-practices/README.md

 Again, no one gives a shit.
 Just do whatever.
 If possible, mix in UNIX-style (`\n`) and Windows-style (`\r\n`)

 ## Trailing whitespace

+Nothing is more aggrivating to programmers as when pressing the <down arrow> key the cursor moves to the end of the line below, because that line isn't as long as the one above it.
+Put enough white space after every line so when I move my cursor down, it goes down, not wherever it wants to go.

+* Make sure empty 'white space' lines also include enough spaces to prevent 'cursor position hijacking'

 Every file should appear to be a square.
 How ever many lines you have going down better be the same on every line accross.

 ## Functions